taylorhackbart/README-generator/sample.md

   ## Installation

-  To install necessary dependencies, run the following command: d
+  To install necessary dependencies, run the following command: run npm install, and install inquirer and path.

   ## Usage

-  d
+  must install inqiurer and path

   ## License

-    This project is licensed under the APACHE2.0 license.
+    This project is licensed under the BSD3 license.

   ## Contributing
-  d
+  Taylor Hackbart

   ## Tests

-  To run tests, run the following command: d
+  To run tests, run the following command: npm

   ## Questions